Robust estimation of polyserial correlation coefficients: A density power divergence approach: Model misspecification

 \subsection{Partial misspecification of the polyserial model}

 The polyserial model is misspecified if at least one observation for the continuous-ordinal variable pair~$(X,Y)$ has not been generated by the bivariate partially-latent normality model in~\eqref{eq:normality}.
-Akin to \citet{welz2024polycor}, we consider a \emph{partial misspecification} framework where only a fraction $(1-\varepsilon)$ of observations in a given sample are generated by an underlying normal distribution~$\Pxetasymb$ with true parameter~$\Btheta_*$, whereas a fixed but unknown fraction~$\varepsilon$ of observations are generated from some different but unspecified underlying distribution~$\Hxeta$.
-Since~$\Hxeta$ is unspecified, its correlation structure may differ from~$\Pxetasymb$ so that observations~$(X,Y)$ generated by the underlying~$\Hxeta$ (after discretization) may be uninformative for the true polyserial correlation coefficient.
+Akin to \citet{welz2025polycor}, we consider a \emph{partial misspecification} framework where only a fraction $(1-\varepsilon)$ of observations in a given sample are generated by an underlying normal distribution~$\Pxetasymb$ with true parameter~$\Btheta_*$, whereas a fixed but unknown fraction~$\varepsilon$ of observations are generated from some different but unspecified underlying distribution~$\Hxeta$.\footnote{Being a population quantity and not a sample quantity, it is strictly speaking imprecise to call~$\varepsilon$ a fraction.
+It would be more accurate to call~$\varepsilon$ a (contamination) population probability with which one samples from the contamination distribution~$\Hxeta$ instead of the model distribution~$\Pxetasymb$.
+However, to be consistent with robust statistics literature, we refer to~$\varepsilon$ as a fraction throughout this paper.} Since~$\Hxeta$ is unspecified, its correlation structure may differ from~$\Pxetasymb$ so that observations~$(X,Y)$ generated by the underlying~$\Hxeta$ (after discretization) may be uninformative for the true polyserial correlation coefficient.

 Formally, the polyserial model is said to be \emph{partially} misspecified if the unknown sampling distribution of the observed-latent variable pair $(X,\eta)$ is given by

 for $x,v\in\R$.
 Correspondingly, the implied unknown sampling distribution of the observed variables~$(X,Y)$ reads